-Bimodal IT describes an approach that answers an enterprise's need for both stable and agile IT systems.
-The term was coined by IT consultancy Gartner Inc., which defines the two tiers as follows: "Mode 1 is traditional and sequential, emphasizing safety and accuracy.
+Bimodal IT is a two-tiered IT operations model that allows for the creation of IT systems and processes that are stable and predictable as well as agile and fast.
+The term was coined in 2014 by Gartner Inc., the IT consultancy, which defines the two tiers as follows: "Mode 1 is traditional and sequential, emphasizing safety and accuracy.
 Mode 2 is exploratory and nonlinear, emphasizing agility and speed."

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Each mode requires different processes, people, technology and budgets to operate effectively.

 To achieve bimodal IT capability, IT organizations will need to adopt "more appropriate governance and planning mechanisms, as well as create a capability and a culture that allows them to experiment more, fail fast, fail small and fail visibly.
 They need to manage this capability in combination with running the more-predictable, mission-critical steady state," analysts Simon Mingay and Mary Mesaglio explain in a 2016 report, "How to Achieve Enterprise Agility With a Bimodal Capability."

 IT's need for a Mode 2 has become more urgent in recent years as companies scramble to adapt to a digital economy, i.e., an economy driven by technologies that help bridge the physical and virtual worlds, such as cloud, mobile, internet of things (IoT) and virtual reality.